kohkimakimoto/cofu/docs/resources_resource.md

 # resource resource

-`resource` loads an another recipe as a resource.
+`resource` is a special function to load an another recipe as a resource.
 The difference between `resource` and `include_recipe` is that `resource` evaluates a recipe file in the independent context, whereas `include_recipe` evaluates a recipe file in the same context that loads it.